The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 Minor upgrade over predecessor

 This camera is exactly what it says on the tin: tough.
-I've used the OM System TG-7 , and its predecessor the near-identical Olympus Tough TG-6, in some seriously challenging conditions.
-I've used them in the middle of the Spanish desert in blistering heat, I've taken it on sub-zero hikes in the British winter, I've shot with it under the sea in Greece, and I've thrown it on the ground as hard as I can.
+I've used the OM System TG-7 and its predecessor, the near-identical Olympus Tough TG-6, in some seriously challenging conditions.
+I've used it in the middle of the Spanish desert in blistering heat; I've taken it on sub-zero hikes in the British winter; I've shot with it under the sea in Greece; and I've thrown it on the ground as hard as I can.
 It can basically shoot anywhere and everywhere!
-It even has a built-in GPS that logs where you were – and at what altitude and temperature – when you took your shots.
+It even has a built-in GPS that logs where you are – and at what altitude and temperature – when you take your shot.

-Its 1/2.3-inch sensor might be smaller than some, and its 12MP less than others.
-But less pixels means that each one is larger and captures more light – so this is a great performer underwater where light quality is poor.
-It has a built-in flash and LED, too, to provide its own illumination above or below water.
-It shoots RAW, too, and rattles off shots at up to 20fps.
+Its 1/2.3-inch sensor might be smaller than some, and its 12MP resolution is certainly less than most.
+But fewer pixels means that each one is larger on the sensor and captures more light – so this is a great performer underwater, where light quality is poor.
+It has a built-in flash and LED lamp to provide its own illumination above or below water.
+It shoots Raw, too, and rattles off shots at up to 20fps.

-Lenses on other cameras have a greater zoom range, but the Tough's 25-100mm with an aperture of f/2 at the wide end and f/4.9 at maximum zoom gives a good working range.
+Lenses on other cameras have a greater zoom range, but the Tough TG-7's 25-100mm zoom, with an aperture of f/2 at the wide end and f/4.9 at maximum zoom, gives a good working range.
 What's so special here, though, is that a macro mode is built in – so you can take incredible close-up photos or 4K video.
 Because it can shoot anything, anywhere, regardless of the weather or conditions, this is the point-and-shoot camera I always take with me if I leave my mirrorless at home – and I never regret it.

 Best budget point-and-shoot camera